 Melbourne Genomics is working to make genomic testing a routine part of healthcare.
 Our project is determining the benefits of genomic testing for diagnosis and treatment across a range of medical conditions, and is developing a pathway to provide genomic sequencing to patients within Victoria's healthcare system.

-If you are a participant in one of our programs, please see the For participants section.
+If you are a participant in one of our programs, please see the For patients section.

-The Genioz survey is collecting insights from all Australians on personal genomics.
-Anyone who is 18 years and over can complete this survey, which is funded by the Australian Research Council and coordinated through research partners including the Murdoch Children's Research Institute and Melbourne Genomics Health Alliance.
+The Genioz study collected Australians' insights on personal genomics, and has developed community resources to assist those considering personal genomic testing or online DNA testing.
+This five-year national study was funded by the Australian Research Council and coordinated through research partners including the Murdoch Children's Research Institute and Melbourne Genomics Health Alliance.